 Biomin is one of the flag ship products in the range, it is a Glycine chelate.
 Patented technology that has no equal globally, allowing unhindered movement of minerals throughout the plant to areas of need.
 Addressing mineral unavailability and providing nourishment in our food and wine and most importantly allowing growers to profit through quality production due to its efficiency and effectiveness.

 Biomin do not sit on the leaf giving false positive readings of mineral levels.
 Rather, Biomin enter all parts of the plant due to their very small atomic weight and move freely unhindered both via the phloem and xylem (they are systemic) like a trojan horse.
 Glycine is utilised as the chelation agent and Glycine being the smallest amino acid, is in fact what plants themselves are made of.
 This is new technology.
-Biomin are not chelated with synthetic substances forcing plants to use time and energy to extract this waste (like plastic bags within whales).
+Biomin are not chelated with synthetic substances forcing plants to use time and energy to extract this waste.
 Synthetic chelation such as EDTA and other forms of large molecules are old technologies.
 We believe growers should be informed of and given the choice of utilising new advanced tools, sparking the desire to become visionaries for our future and leading New Zealand to become the food bowl for the world.

 We hope that you will become one of the many members of the Roots, Shoots & Fruits family who are concerned about our earth, our food and who take pride in their production, growing the very best for the best.